 There is no quiz you can take to determine how strong your case is.
-Medical Malpractice lawsuits are very complex.
+Medical Malpractice lawsuits are complex and preparation for it is essential.
 The first thing to do is meet with an attorney.
-Preparation is essential.
-It helps to also understand that Wisconsin state law regarding medical malpractice is very specific.
-In the state of Wisconsin, the lawsuit must be filed within three years from the date of injury or one year from the date the injury was discovered.
+It helps to also understand that Wisconsin state law regarding medical malpractice is specific.
+The statute of limitations in Wisconsin requires the injured party to file the lawsuit within three years from the date of injury or within one year from the date they discovered the injury.
 At most, no more than five years can pass from the date of injury before a lawsuit must be filed.

 4 Steps to Start a Medical Malpractice Lawsuit